 - Loss of household services

-Speak with an Omaha Wrongful Death Lawyer
+Having An Omaha Wrongful Death Lawyer Is Important

 You can’t put a price tag on someone’s life, but you can fight to see that the settlement you receive after the death of a loved one is fair.
-Unfortunately, an insurance adjustor’s job is to pay you as little as possible.
+Unfortunately, an insurance adjuster’s job is to pay you as little as possible.
 The insurance company will likely try to settle out of court by offering your family an amount of money that is far less than what you deserve.

 We’ll handle the calls and paperwork, and negotiate for a settlement that is just.
 If the insurance company for the at-fault party refuses to offer an adequate settlement, our attorneys will not hesitate to take them to court.
 Our job is to see to the well-being of you and your family.
 We’re on your side, and we’ll fight with passion and purpose for the compensation you deserve.

 We’re here to make this process easier in any way we can.
-Our attorneys are happy to visit you outside of our Omaha and Bellevue offices at your home, workplace, hospital, or nursing home.
+Our attorneys are happy to visit you outside of our Omaha and Sarpy County offices at your home, workplace, hospital, or nursing home.
 If your family has endured a loss of life due to someone else’s carelessness or negligence, contact us to arrange a no-cost consultation and assessment of your case.
 We don’t charge anything unless you win.
 Call us at 402-218-1321.